 It's that time of year again, when some of us find ourselves engaged in an annual ritual of preparing our houseplants for the haul back indoors.
-For most houseplants, this means ending their summer vacation when night temperatures fall below 45-48° F. Waiting beyond this time is flirting with disaster and you may find many tender tropical leaves dropping or getting a clear, murky surface, thus requiring your immediate attention.
+For most houseplants, this means ending their summer vacation when night temperatures fall below 45-48° F. Waiting beyond this time, is flirting with disaster and you may find many tender tropical leaves dropping or getting a clear, murky surface, thus requiring your immediate attention.

-As simple as this task may sound, it turns out that this is a project that requires some preparation and organizing.
+As simple as this task may sound, it turns out that this is a project that needs some organizing.
 Follow these steps, to ensure a successful transition from outside to inside.

-Have a Plan
+1. Have a Plan

 Have an idea of what plants you plan to bring indoors and consider the vitality of the plant.
-If you have not had success with the growth of the plant outdoors, transporting it indoors where the humidity is low and the heat levels fluctuate may be a maintenance challenge for you.
-It can be a tough decision to make but you may need to consider putting your struggling plants in the compost pile.
+If you haven't had success with the growth of the plant outdoors, transporting it indoors where the humidity is low and the heat levels are dry may be a maintenance challenge for you.
+It can be a tough decision to make, but you may need to just put your struggling plants in the compost pile.

 If your plant has grown to the point that it requires repotting, have potting resources ready well in advance.
 Use a high-quality potting soil and make certain there are drainage holes in the planter.
 One word of caution - avoid placing pots on carpeted and tiled areas without some saucers underneath them to capture the water.

-Prep the Plants for the Move
+2. Prep the Plants for the Move

-Perform a visual check of the outside of each container to ensure you are not transporting any moss, mold, or unwanted pests such as spider mites, mealy bugs, or white flies.
-You must commit to making certain your containers are free and clear of hitchhikers lurking in and around your pots.
-Using a whisk broom is quite effective.
+Check the outside of the pots to ensure you're not transporting any moss, mold or unwanted bugs such as spider mites, mealy bus or white flies.
+You must make certain your pots are free and clear of hitchhikers lurking in and around your pots.

-When cleaning the outside of each container, use an effective solution that includes 1-part bleach to 3-parts water and scrub them with a soft brush or sponge.
-If you discover any bugs, consider repotting the plant to avoid bringing them inside and having their eggs hatch.
-Remove any dead foliage or yellowing leaves and give any plants a neat trimming.
-For most tropicals with tender leaves, use a water hose and set the spray setting from "jet" to "shower."
-Allow the plants to air dry for about 2 hours before spraying the foliage with an insecticidal soap.
+When cleaning the outside of your pots, use an effective solution that includes 1-part bleach to 3-parts water and scrub them with a soft brush.
+If you discover any bugs, consider repotting the plant so you avoid bringing them inside and having their eggs hatch.

+Remove any dead foliage or yellowing leaves and prune any plants that need it.
+Use a water hose to spray the plants and let them air dry for about 2 hours before spraying the foliage with an insecticidal soap.

-Prepare the Area Indoors
+3. Prepare the Area Indoors

-Determine where you want to locate each of the plants.
+Determine where you want to locate each of the plants you bring indoors.
 Find the right place for the right plant.
 If they require full sun, consider placing them in a southern location.
 Otherwise, place plants that require low to partial shade in an eastern or western location.
-If you do not have the option of placing them in any of these locations, consider purchasing lighting specifically designed for plants.
-Avoid placing your plants near heating vents or areas that get drafts from doors.
-Consider installing plant ceiling hooks or tall planters for ferns.
+If you don't have the option of placing them in any of these locations, consider purchasing lighting specifically designed for plants.
+Avoid placing your plants near heating vents or areas that get drafts from doors and install plant ceiling hooks or tall planters for ferns.

 It's also a good idea to consider grouping your plants together and sit them on non-porous gravel trays that help increase humidity.
-Keep just enough water below the gravel layer as a supplemental humidifier for them.
-After you have brought your plants indoors, keep your eyes open for any signs of the "hitchhikers" that may have found their way inside.
+Keep just enough water below the gravel.
+After you've brought your plants indoors, keep your eyes open for any signs of the "hitchhikers" that may have found their way inside.

-Avoid Transplant Shock
+4. Avoid Transplant Shock

-Because lighting in most homes is less than many plants receive outdoors, try to gradually move them to lower light levels outdoors in stages before bringing indoors.
+Because lighting in most homes is less than many plants receive outdoors, try to gradually move them to lower light levels in stages.
 This will help minimize transplant shock.
 Transplant shock usually shows up as yellowing and dropping of leaves.
 Once the plant adjusts to the indoor light, it will gradually replace some of the leaves it previously lost.

-Don't Over Water
+5. Don't Over Water